rendyisd/.dotfiles/README.md

     - Tmux and Oh my tmux!

 ## Credits
-- <3 to all creators and contributors of these projects.
+- All creators and contributors of these projects.
 - Dunst and Hyprlock config by **ml4w**.